 When the body experiences safety through activation of the ventral vagal pathway, quiet becomes accessible.

 This distinction explains why simply telling oneself that solitude is “good” rarely works.
 Felt safety cannot be reasoned into existence.
-It is established through rhythm, gentleness, predictability, and sensory cues that the body recognizes as regulating.
+It is established through rhythm, gentleness, predictability, and sensory cues that the body recognises as regulating.
 Only when the nervous system settles does reflective capacity return.

 In this sense, alonetude is an embodied practice.
 It develops through repeated experiences of staying present long enough for the body to register safety, rather than through insight alone.